 Materials | body, PVC fabric, lycra, chains, steel hooks, chalk, HD film & sound

 Sound collaboration: Yosuke Fujita, voice & sound (2013)

-Each costume sculpture is constructed as a circle of weather-proof fabric with a long tube of lycra at the centre.
+Each wearable sculpture is constructed from a circle of weather-proof fabric with a long tube of lycra at the centre.
 They hang above the ground from butcher’s hooks attached to long metal chains; the circumference of each costume is marked out on the floor.
 When the dancers activate them, the costumes become a landscape of morphing forms.
-Like watching shapes appear in clouds, the transformations shift from human to animal to imaginary entities and unknown beings.
+Like watching clouds, the transformations shift from human to animal to imaginary entities and unknown beings.
 When a fragment of flesh reappears momentarily it is suddenly unrecognizable, as if the body has entered the uncanny valley of the nonhuman.

 Wild Kind, Art Research Event, Goldsmiths University, London 2018; P-Bodies Festival of Contemporary Performance, Leipzig 2017; Emergency MCR 2016, commissioned by Word of Warning Water Tower Art Festival, Bulgaria 2016; Funkhaus, Berlin 2016; Tatwerk, Berlin 2014; Noguchi Room ‘Shin Banraisha‘, commissioned by Hijikata Archive, Keio University, Japan 2013

 If you want to watch the video please contact me for the password